 - Similarity of marks: This should include meaning, phonetics, and appearance.

 - Litigiousness: Are you willing to actively monitor the trademark and take steps to protect it when necessary?

 Attorneys should clarify how these factors affect their trademark opinion.

 If you need help with a trademark clearance opinion letter, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.